Detecting Performance Regressions

 Which event to choose to measure performance regressions?

-If in doubt, the definite answer is Ir (instructions executed).
+For callgrind/cachegrind and if in doubt, the answer is Ir (instructions executed).
 If Ir event counts decrease noticeable the function (binary) runs faster.
 The inverse statement is also true: If the Ir counts increase noticeable, there's a slowdown of the function (binary).

-These statements are not so easy to transfer to Estimated Cycles and the other event counts.
+These statements are not so easy to transfer to Estimated Cycles, cache metrics and most of the other event counts.
 But, depending on the scenario and the function (binary) under test, it can be reasonable to define more regression checks.

 Who actually uses instructions to measure performance?